 How is Infectious Mononucleosis spread?

 Infectious Mononucleosis is often spread by intimate contact with infected saliva from the mouth.
 Rarely, is this virus spread through the air or blood.
 People with Infectious Mononucleosis may be able to spread the infection to others for a period of weeks.
 The Center for Disease Control (CDC) does not recommend any special precautions or isolation, since the virus is also found in the saliva of healthy people.

 This article was written by Sandra Chinnici, RN, an Answer Line nurse at St. Louis Children’s Hospital.
-For more information about Infectious Mononucleosis, contact our Family Resource Center.
+For more information about Infectious Mononucleosis, contact our Center for Families Resource Library.